GilgameshxZero/PixivBot/readme.txt

 This program facilitates browsing through pixiv images and their recommendations.
 If you like an image, press the right arrow, and the program will save the image and load it's recommendations into the queue.
 If you don't like it, press the left arrow and it will be discarded.
-See config.txt for more configuration options
+ESC ends the program.
-See changelog.txt for versioning information
+See config_format.txt and config_sample.txt for more configuration options See changelog.txt for versioning information